alexanderConstantinescu/go-speed-dial/README.md

 A Go project replicating and building upon the CLI tool made in the repository [speed-dial](https://github.com/alexanderConstantinescu/speed-dial).
 Basically this tool is intented as an intro for me to the Go programming language.

+This tool is nothing but a binary replicating the built-in BASH command: "alias" with some added sugar (features).

+This binary could be useful for you in the following scenarios:

+* you feel that alias is a bit limited (having to manually add commands to your ~/.bash_aliases file for "persistant storage", not being able to export it easily to other machines/virtual environments/etc)
+* you'd like to continue using aliases in shells which do not support it (lightweight containers running standard old-school shell, for example)
+* you manage clusters of containers and would like to have access to the same aliases in all containers (for debugging purposes, for example) and like to have them synchronized.

 ## Installation

 ### Linux - based system